stefan-hoeck/idris2-sop/src/Doc/Barbies.md

 ### Conclusion

-`NP'` and its relatives are highly versatile data types, the usability of which we have only started to appreciate in this post.
+`NP_` and its relatives are highly versatile data types, the usability of which we have only started to appreciate in this post.
 In the [next post](Deriving.md), I'll have a look at automatically deriving interface implementations using `Generic`.